NFTX-project/gitbook-documentation/README.md

 **Benefits include:**

-* LP and stake minted vTokens to earn yield
+* LP and stake minted vTokens to earn yield rewards
 * Better distribution and price discovery for NFT projects
 * Instantly sell any NFT by minting it as an ERC20 and swapping via Sushiswap
 * Increased liquidity for NFT investors and speculators